super-continent/ggxrd-mod/SAMMI_INFO.md

 ## SAMMI Mod Event Data

-Each event webhook request contains an `eventInfo` field inside the `data` field, this `eventInfo` contains all information relevant to the specific event.
-These are the structures of each event.
+Each event webhook request contains a `data` field, inside the `data` field, there is an `eventInfo` field containing all information relevant to the specific event.
+This section lists the structures of each `eventInfo` field, with respect the event being recieved.

 ## Data Types:
 Fields will have a type assigned to them, describing what kind of data is being sent